 Most engineering classes are taught in Learned Hall, named for Stanley Learned, a 1924 civil engineering graduate and loyal supporter of KU who was president and chief executive officer of Phillips Petroleum Co.
 The building also is the home for the Department of Civil, Environmental and Architectural Engineering, the Department of Aerospace Engineering, The Department of Chemical and Petroleum Engineering and the Department of Mechanical Engineering.

 The Measurement, Materials and Sustainable Environment Center was dedicated in fall 2012.
 This 47,000 net square-foot building provides a unique opportunity for several engineering and campuswide research groups to work together on projects and to develop commercial applications based on project results.
 The $24 million research building is funded in part through a $12.3 million award from the Department of Commerce’s National Institute of Standards and Technology Construction Grant Program.
 The School of Engineering, KU and donors to KU Endowment contributed matching funds for the project.

 2335 Irving Hill Road

-This facility on west campus houses numerous research labs affiliated with the School of Engineering, including the Information and Telecommunication Technology Center (ITTC) and the NSF Center for Remote Sensing of Ice Sheets (CReSIS).
+This facility on west campus houses numerous research labs affiliated with the School of Engineering, including the Institute for Information Sciences (I2S) and the NSF Center for Remote Sensing and Integrated Systems (CReSIS).
 The $2.4 million hall, designed by Hollis & Miller of Overland Park, opened in fall 1971 and was dedicated Sept.
 29, 1972.
 It's design captures a space-age feel of the late '60s and early '70s and includes and features a central elevator and staircase that many may conclude served as inspiration for the main reactor in the first Star Wars movie.
 It was named for Raymond F. Nichols (1903-1999) KU's 12th chancellor.

 1532 W. 15th Street